Passion Fruit Bundt Cake

 So there you have the story of my complicated relationship with passionfruit.
 I’m clearly a HUGE fan and love it in everything.
 Especially in baked goods.
 This passion fruit bundt cake is bursting with it.
 The original recipe (from Bake From Scratch Magazine) drizzles chocolate over this cake but I skipped that as I wanted to enjoy the pure magic of sweet, tropical passionfruit flavor.
 Uninterrupted by chocolate or anything else.
 The cake itself is very moist that it crumbles in the mouth.
 Just incredible!

-I feel like I am making up for lost time.
+I feel like I am making up for the lost time.
 There are SO MANY passion fruit recipes I want to make and share with you.
-I just might get a little carried away with it like I do with the coconut.
+I just might get a little carried away with it as I do with the coconut.
 But it’s so good!

 You can find fresh passionfruit seasonally in some grocery stores, I know my local Wegmans carry it every now and then over the summer.
-But you can also buy the frozen puree in most grocery stores or online.
+But you can also buy frozen puree in most grocery stores (ethnic sections) or online.

 Passion Fruit Bundt Cake